unahouExosite/docs/portals/README.md

 #### Response

-* `200 OK`: Returned if the readtoken is created successfully.
+* `200 OK`: Returned if the readtoken was created successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get user readtoken.
+    * Returned if the caller does not have permission to GET the user's readtoken.
 * `404 Not Found`: Returned if the user id is invalid.

 #### Example